truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

     // Allows you to turn off (or on) the displaying of all and every waiting graphics for Webble World
     $scope.setWaitingServiceDeactivationState(newState);

+    // If debugging and one want to display a text in the menu section where debug enabled is displayed, one can use this variable
+    $scope.debugValue.txt

+    // Quick way to retrieve or set the current background color of the platform.
+    $scope.getPlatformBkgColor();
+    $scope.setPlatformBkgColor(newPlatformBkgColor);

 -----------------------------------------------------------------------------------------------------------------